gallery-so/contracts/README.md

 	 // the collection name is the last part of the URL on a collection page. e.g. https://opensea.io/collection/chromie-squiggle-by-snowfro -> "chromie-squiggle-by-snowfro"
 	 "openseaCollectionNames": ["collection-name-1", "collection-name-2", ...],
 	 // the owners of a single token ID in an ERC-1155 contract.
 For example, the Gallery Membership Card Tiers.
+	 // all ERC-1155 contracts should be here, opensea cannot handle ERC-1155 contracts
 	 // note: when a number is too long, javascript complains.
 Just surround it in quotes "erc1155AddressTokenIDs": {"erc1155contractAddress1": 5, "erc1155contractAddress2": "10003920003940"},
 	 // any addresses to manually include